Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Word.md

 To simplify this task, SpiraTeam® comes with a Microsoft Word Add-In that can export requirements and test cases from a populated Word document into SpiraTeam®.
 Note that this guide refers to SpiraTeam®, but the Word Add-In can be used with SpiraTest® and SpiraPlan® as well.
 The only difference is that the Test Case import functionality will not be applicable for SpiraPlan® users.

-## 10Installing the Microsoft Word Add-In
+## Installing the Microsoft Word Add-In

 The first thing you need to do is to go to the "Add-Ons and Downloads" page of the Inflectra Website (it can be found in the SpiraTest, SpiraPlan or SpiraTeam sections), and download the **MS-Office Add-Ins** installation package.
 There are separate packages for the following versions of MS Office: